jherforth/servergate/QUICKSTART.md

    ```
 3. Players can copy/paste that command to switch servers

+**⚠️ IMPORTANT:** Player inventories do NOT transfer between servers.
+Players will lose all items, armor, and wielded equipment when transferring.
+This is a technical limitation as servers may run different games/mods with incompatible items.

 ## Admin Commands

 - `/worldgate_info` - Get info about the gate you're looking at